-I’m so joyful about this week’s Free Festive Friday pattern.
+I’m so joyful about this week’s Free Festive Friday project.
 It’s so simple but makes me so happy!
 I was looking at some beautiful weaving pictures on Instagram which use sticks to hang the weave off.
 At the same time, I was in the process of making a pom pom for another pattern I am working on and just put both together.
-My guru James Altucher would call it idea sex!
+One of my favourite podcasters, James Altucher would call it idea sex!

 It was one of those things that just came to me and felt like the most obvious idea in the world (for that very reason I haven’t googled it to see if someone beat me to it – I’m sure they have!).